LYNNWOOD, WA CAR & AUTO ACCIDENT INJURY LAWYER PAUL HANSON

 6. Obtain names and telephone numbers of eyewitnesses.

-Often by the time a police officer arrives at the scene, witnesses to a collision are gone.
+Often by the time the Lynnwood, WA police officer arrives at the scene, witnesses to a collision are gone.
 Therefore, it is very important for you to identify any witnesses and write down their names, addresses, and telephone numbers.

-7. File your accident report when required by law.
+7. File your car accident report when required by law.

 You are not required to file an accident report when the collision is investigated by a law enforcement officer who files a report.
 You may, however, file your own report if you wish or if you disagree with details reported by the officer.
 Your report, which is filed with the Washington State Patrol in Olympia, must be sent within four days of the accident.

-8. If you have a serious injury, do not try to settle your own claim.
+8. If you have a serious injury, do not try to settle your own car accident claim.

 If you choose to accept a settlement for injury without seeking legal representation, you may receive a settlement that does not fairly compensate you for permanent injuries and damages.
 Once a claim is settled, it can never be reopened.
 The best rule is not to sign a release for at least six months following an injury.
 If you're uncertain about whether to settle, talk to an attorney who handles personal injury cases.